.

 Music by Edwin Arthur Jones -

-compiled and edited by Roger L. Hall
+compiled by Roger L. Hall

-are the monograph about his life and music
+with information about his life and music

-plus two music albums with his music
+plus audio album with his music

 and these two video programs: